altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I'm passionate about numerical modeling, scientific computing , machine learning and programming (mainly in Python & C/C++)
+ - I'm passionate about numerical modeling, scientific computing , machine/deep learning and programming (mainly in Python & C/C++)
  - I try to solve complex problems by building multiphysics models augmented by AI
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats